 Time-limited public assistance payments made to poor families, based on Title IV-A of the Social Security Act.
 TANF replaced Aid to Families with Dependent Children (AFDC-- otherwise known as welfare) when the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) was signed into law in 1996.
 The program provides parents with job preparation, work, and support services to help them become self-sufficient.
-Applicants for TANF benefits are automatically referred to their State IV-D agency in order to establish paternity and child support for their children from the non-custodial parent.
-This allows the State to recoup or defray some of its public assistance expenditures with funds from the non-custodial parent.
+Applicants for TANF benefits are automatically referred to their State IV-D agency in order to establish paternity and child support for their children from the obligor parent.
+This allows the state to recoup or defray some of its public assistance expenditures with funds from the obligor parent.

 A category under which the state pays the difference between the amount of the medical bill and the amount the insurance company has paid.
-This occurs only when a public assistance recipient has medical insurance in addition to coverage provided by the public assistance program.
+This occurs only when a public assistance recipient has medical insurance in addition to the coverage provided by the public assistance program.

 The court, administrative agency, or quasi-judicial agency authorized to establish or modify support orders or to determine parentage.

-Action a State must file under the Uniform Interstate Family Support Act (UIFSA) guidelines when it does not have Long Arm Jurisdiction (i.e., cannot legally claim personal jurisdiction over a non-custodial parent who lives in another State).
+Action a State must file under the Uniform Interstate Family Support Act (UIFSA) guidelines when it does not have Long Arm Jurisdiction (i.e., cannot legally claim personal jurisdiction over a obligor parent who lives in another State).
 This is usually in cases where a State is trying to establish an initial child support order on behalf of a resident custodial party.
-Other actions, such as requesting wage withholding or reviewing and/or revising an existing support order, do not require a Two-State Action even if the initiating State does not have Long Arm Jurisdiction.
+Other actions, such as requesting wage withholding or reviewing and/or revising an existing support order, do not require a Two-State Action even if the initiating state does not have Long Arm Jurisdiction.

 Support payment that cannot be disbursed because the identity of the payor is unknown, or the address of the payee is unknown.